Welcome to my science based guide to boosting the benefits of flaxseed for weight loss.

-According to this study, your body will be able to absorb way less calories because whole flax seeds will mostly just pass through you.
+According to Institute of Food Technologists, your body will be able to absorb way less calories because whole flax seeds will mostly just pass through you.

 Unfortunately, this means it will also absorb less of the healthy nutrients (like the "good" omega-3 fatty acids), so this trick can be a bit of a double-edged sword.

 How much flaxseed should you eat per day to lose weight?